Peter-E-Martin/HeCalc/README.md

 This is a package written in Python 3.8 to reduce (U-Th)/He data, including statistically rigorous propagation of uncertainty.

+## Installation

+HeCalc is available through the python package index (PyPI), so you can install it using ~~~pip install hecalc~~~

+Alternatively, some functionality is provided directly by the python scripts hosted here on GitHub, so adding them directly to a data reduction workflow should be straightforward (as long as the dependencies found in pyproject.toml are met!).

 ## Running HeCalc

 There are three main methods of running HeCalc: